Canada said crashes and a new $ 5 bill; In the news before January 10 paNOW | Prince Albert, Saskatchewan - Mash Viral

 TORONTO – The acclaimed Canadian drama film “The Body Remembers When the World Broke Open” has won another great honor.

-The Toronto Film Critics Association has the native story, written and directed by Kathleen Hepburn and Elle-Maija Tailfeathers, the 2019 Rogers Best Canadian Film Award.
+The Toronto Film Critics Association has given the 2019 Rogers Best Canadian Film Award the indigenous story written and directed by Kathleen Hepburn and Elle-Maija Tailfeathers.

 The prize, with $ 100,000, was awarded during a gala on Thursday evening.